-If the case is handled by a civil court, their main focus is helping the victim.
-The cases are handled by civil attorneys and their job is to obtain compensation for the victims through damages they occurred through the sexual assault such as depression, loss of self-esteem, lost income and more.
+If the case is handled by a civil court, their main focus is on helping the victim.
+The cases are handled by civil attorneys and their job is to obtain compensation for the victims through damages they occurred through the sexual assault such as depression, loss of self-esteem, lost income, and more.

 Sexual abuse is a very serious offense, and the trauma of the experience may last a long time.
 A personal injury lawsuit can help a survivor of sexual abuse gain monetary compensation for harm, which they can use for counseling, therapy, or to pay for other expenses.